 US Inaction Leads to Russian Action

 Obama made it clear from the start that he was skeptical of using US military force in Syria.
 In a notable August 18, 2011 speech, Obama made the direct statement, “the time has come for President Assad to step aside.”
-Yet, there was also a fear to act.
+There were many additional declarations, insisting that Assad step down.
+Yet, having taken that maximalist position, there was an unwillingness to act.
 Within the Obama administration, it was truly believed that Assad would simply fall away, but that did not occur.
 That led the Obama administration in 2012 to provide the Syrian Opposition Movement with its support in the hope that Assad could be pressured to the negotiating table by Free Syrian Army advances and eventually agree to step down under a settlement.
-However, the US effort in Syria was viewed by many as work on the margins.
+However, the US effort in Syria was designed and recognized by many as work on the margins.
 Obama would begrudgingly authorize the creation of a US-led coalition to airstrikes against the ISIS juggernaut that ran through Iraq in 2014.
 Those operations against ISIS were expanded to include ISIS targets in Syria.
 Obama sent US special operations forces to Iraq to advise and train Iraqi Security Forces and Iraqi Kurd military formations.
 Still, there would be no US combat units sent to fight ISIS in Syria.

 Putin, however, did what Obama said he never wanted to do in Syria.
 In September 2015, Putin took the option of solving the conflict in Syria on his terms using a strong military hand.
 He explained that Russian Federation forces were sent into Syria both to “stabilize the legitimate authority” of Assad and to fight ISIS.
 He put a limited number of troops on the ground to protect Russia Federation military sites, and to serve as advisers and instructors for Syrian Arab Army units and volunteer units loyal to the regime.
 He would join Syrian, Iranian, and Iranian-led ground forces in battle against opponents using Russian Federation air power.
 Putin’s actions were mulled over, well-plotted, and implemented as to apply a calibrated amount of pressure on opponents of the Assad regime using measured amounts of military resources and controlling expenses.
 He was willing to accept a certain amount of risk in operations and was prepared to contend with some loss of personnel.
 Russia’s succor has benefitted Syrian, Iranian, and Iranian-led forces fighting on the ground not only in terms of military resources but also through guidance in the use of them.